zo718/network_infra_as_code/README.md

-# 🧠 Network Automation with Ansible for Cisco & Juniper
+# 🧠 Network Automation with Ansible for Cisco & Juniper by Alfredo Jo

 This repository provides a complete **Ansible-based automation framework** for managing and deploying Cisco IOS and Juniper Junos devices in a typical **enterprise or office network environment**.
 It demonstrates how to use **host variables**, **group variables**, and **modular playbooks** to perform configuration, monitoring, and validation tasks efficiently and consistently.